 Hallmark RV had another strong showing at the 2017 Overland Expo with several rigs on display, including the Ute, the K2, and the one shown in this photograph, the Milner 6.5, mounted on a 2007 Dodge 1500 Mega Cab.
 Hallmark RV is known for their quality.
 All of their pop-up campers are constructed of a molded fiberglass composite frame and a one-piece molded fiberglass composite roof.
-With a length of 6 feet, 6 inches and a dry weight of 1,212 pounds, the Milner 6.5 is perfect for half-ton trucks.
+With a length of 6 feet 6 inches and a dry weight of 1,212 pounds, the Milner 6.5 is perfect for half-ton trucks.
 This particular camper was outfitted with a standard 60×80-inch bed, a standard 30 gallon fresh water tank, a hide-a-bed bunk bed, side awning, Yakima roof rack, dual AGM 6 volt batteries, a 3-way refrigerator, and a Zamp 160 watt solar suitcase.
 As configured, the camper easily sleeps five, somewhat surprising, considering its small size.
+Easily one of the Top 10 4×4 Truck Campers at the 2017 Overland Expo.
 All Hallmark campers come standard with Oak or Amber Bamboo cabinetry.
 Cherry, Blond Bamboo, Maple, and Hickory cabinetry are also available for an additional $1,200.
 Coosa composite cabinetry is available for an additional $2,000 if its wanted.
 The Milner 6.5 lists for $30,995.

 7. The Kodiak “Trailhead” Pop-Up